davidxw/power-platform-azure-vnet-demo/README.md

 The Bicep templates in this repo deploys two Azure Container Apps which can be used to test these options.
 One container app has no authentication (used to test a custom connector), and the other is protected with Entra ID authentication (used to test the HTTP with Microsoft Entra ID connector).
 Each app contains a simple API that responds to a `/api/ping` request.

-### Custom Connectors
+#### Custom Connectors

 You can use two approaches to create a custom connector to connect to the unprotected Container App API:

 1. Mnually create a custom connector in Power Platform
 2. Create a custom connector using the the `paconn` CLI tool and API properties and definition files in this repo.

-The advantage of using the second approach is that the API properties file contains the required settings to make the value of your API host a property of the connection - if you manually create the custom connector the API host will be hardcoded in the connector.
+The advantage of using the second approach is that the connector definition files in this repo contain the required settings to make the value of your API host a property of the connection - if you manually create the custom connector the API host will be hardcoded in the connector.

-#### Manually create a custom connector in Power Platform
+##### Manually create a custom connector in Power Platform

 1. In Power Platform, navigate to `More > Discover All > Data > Custom Connectors` (you can pin this to the left hand menu for easier access)
 1. Select `New custom connector > Import an OpenAPI file`